OfficeDev/office-js-docs-pr/docs/develop/use-runtime-logging-to-debug-manifest.md

 ## Troubleshoot issues with your manifest

-To use runtime logging to troubleshoot issues with add-in commands:
+To use runtime logging to troubleshoot issues loading an add-in:

 1. [Sideload your add-in](testing/sideload-office-add-ins-for-testing.md) for testing.

 	>Note: We recommend that you sideload only the add-in that you are testing to minimize the number of messages in the log file.
-2. If you don't see your buttons on the ribbon and nothing appears on the add-ins dialog box, open the log file.
+2. If nothing happens and you don't see your add-in (and it's not appearing in the add-ins dialog box), open the log file.
 3. Search the log file for your add-in ID, which you define in your manifest.
 In the log file, this ID is labeled `SolutionId`.

 In the following example, the log file identifies a control that points to a resource file that doesn't exist.
 For this example, the fix would be to correct the typo in the manifest or to add the missing resource.